gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 ### `position_test`

-* **position_test**: This test program computes metrics of static accuracy and precision.
+This test program computes metrics of static accuracy and precision.
 It can use either a software-defined signal generator (GPS L1 only) or accept any other receiver configuration obtaining PVT fixes.
 It accepts the following commandline flags:

 |----------
 |  **Flag**  |  **Default value** | **Description** |